kinverarity1/lasio/README.md

 $ pip install lasio
 ```

-To make sure you have everything, use this to ensure pandas, cchardet, and
+To make sure you have everything, use this to ensure pandas, chardet, and
 openpyxl are also installed:

 ```bash